 During the race any external assistance (from supporters, spectators, etc) is strictly forbidden, except in check points where competitors can receive food and water.
 All competitors must carry their own equipment during the race.

 The external assistance is strictly forbidden.
-The competitors whose supporters don’t comply with these rules can be penalized.
+The competitors whose supporters don’t comply with these rules can be penalized or disqualified.

 Checkpoint 1, Cabana Vf.
 Valea Dorului: water